lvgl/lvgl/README.md

 ### Free and Portable
 - **Fully portable** LVGL is a C (C++ compatible) library with no external dependencies.
 It can be compiled to any microcontrollers or microprocessors, with any (RT)OS to drive monochrome, ePaper, OLED or TFT displays, or even monitors.

-- **Free** LVGL comes with MIT licence you can easily use it in commercial projects too
+- **Free** LVGL is distributed under the MIT licence, so you can easily use it in commercial projects too.

 - **Minimal requirements** C99 or newer compiler, minimum 32kB RAM and 128 kB flash, a frame buffer, and at least an 1/10 screen sized buffer for rendering.
 OS, External memory and GPU are supported but not required.